Lost in the Astral

 She did not shrink.
 She wrapped the infant and turned toward the sea and inclined her head to where there was no longer a face.
 The water lifted once as if it had nodded in return and then subsided.

 She would not tell the village that night.
 Villages are many things, and one of them is a mouth that speaks faster than wisdom.
 She tended the mother.
-She fed the child when a breast could not.
-She watched the edges of the hut with the same attention she used for the set of a bone.

 The oddness of the child did not raise a shout because it did not yet need one.
 A snake came toward the doorway and then turned.
 The cook fire flared when the infant cried and then settled.
 At night the child made sounds that were not the sounds of his people.